Spring is Coming

 As you wear your new shoes, listen to your feet.
 A great fit feels secure without any pinching, squeezing, or intense pressure, especially around your bunion.
 You should have enough room to wiggle your toes freely.
 While some materials like full-grain leather have a little give and will soften over time, your shoes should feel comfortable from the start.
 If you notice any immediate redness, sharp pain, or blisters forming, those are clear signs that the fit isn't right.
 A little stiffness is normal, but pain is a warning sign you shouldn't ignore.

-Know When to Make an Exchange
+Don't Be Afraid to Make an Exchange

 The break-in period is for adjusting to comfort, not enduring pain.
 If your shoes continue to cause discomfort after a few short wears, don't try to force it.
 Pushing through the pain can aggravate your bunion and lead to other foot problems.
 A well-fitting shoe should support your foot, not fight against it.
 If the toe box feels too tight or the material puts too much pressure on your bunion, it’s better to exchange them for a different size or style.
 Remember, the goal is to find footwear that helps manage bunion pain, and the right pair won't require a painful adjustment period.